1000copy/js24000/mycv-en.md

 3. Can build a team from scratch and have a lot of masters as my friend. if I can't make it myself, I can quickly find a master.
 4. Ideals and perseverance.
 For example, 10 years to do enterprise-level SaaS ERP development framework and use it in more than 10 products
 5. Love clean code , love extreme programming

+## Skills

+PHP about two years
+Delphi about ten years
+C# about seven years
+Java about three years
+Javascript about four years

 ## Major achievements